mobilecoinfoundation/mobilecoin/crypto/digestible/README.md

 It handles an enum value by hashing in the enum's name, the variant's name, and then the value.
 Marking an enum transparent means that digestible should attmept to ignore this layer and jump directly to hashing whatever data is contained in the enum.

-Enum variants without any data are treated similarly to `Option::None`.
-That is, they are skipped and nothing is added to the hash, when the context is that they are a struct member.
-This allows for adding complex enums like this to a structure to be a non-breaking change.

 In protobuf, one valid way to evolve schemas is to replace existing fields with a `OneOf` member, if for example there is a new version of it.
 The `digestible(transparent)` directive for rust enums provides a way for this not to be a breaking change for hashes.